eliocamp/icecdr/README.md

 ## Example

 Use the `cdr_*` functions to download satellite-derived Antarctic or Arctic sea ice concentration data at monthly or daily resolution.
+They use version 5 by default but version 4 is also supported.

 The basic usage downloads a NetCDF file in a temporary directory.